From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 $ vim ddtrace-jvm-statsd.conf

-Since JVM and APM both rely on ddtrace-agent for data collection, see APM-related content [APM]
+Since JVM and APM both use ddtrace-agent for data collection, refer to the APM-related content [APM] for the application startup script.

-3. Create a JVM view in the Guance platform and view data¶
+3. Create a JVM view on the Guance platform and check the data¶

-Refer to Creating Scenarios and Views Steps: Scenario —> New Scenario —> New Blank Scenario —> System View (Create JVM) View Example (quickly check JVM-related metrics and logs to determine JVM health):
+Creation steps refer to Create Scenarios and Views Steps: Scenario —> New Scenario —> New Blank Scenario —> System View (Create JVM) View Example (Through this view, you can quickly check JVM-related metrics and log information to determine the JVM's health state):

 APM (Application Performance Monitoring):¶